sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-4/hana-advanced-analytics-teched-4.md

 You will insert another document into your JSON collection.
 You will include geographical coordinates for the value in the field `PURCHASE_PLACES`.

-Open the data preview for the `myFood` view and choose one of the cities or places in the records
+Open the data preview for the `myFood` view and choose one of the cities or places in the records.

 ![Docstore](3.png)

 Open a new tab with [Google maps](https://www.google.com/maps) and look for the city of the record you chose.
-Pick a point in the map and **keep these results open** so you can use the coordinates in the next step
+Pick a point in the map and **keep these results open** so you can use the coordinates in the next step.

 ![Docstore](4.png)